buzzie71/MaskOfFutures/README.md

 ===
 Changelog
 ===
+0.14.4
+   - Added handling of deaths by ravager and panda, as well as identification of getting shot by pillagers.
+Existing versions of the plugin require the addition of the keys msg.ravager, msg.panda, and msg.arrow.pillager.
+(Note that PvP death messages involving a crossbow are not implemented explicitly - they will come in a later update if they are found to require it)
+   - Removed a leftover console debug message involving thrown potions.
+   - This plugin was built against spigot-1.14.3-R0.1-SNAPSHOT.jar obtained on June 30, 2019 at 8:03 AM PDT.

 0.14.3.1
    - Added handling of deaths by thrown trident by drowned and by players, which was inadvertently left out of the previous release.
 Existing versions of the plugin require the addition of the keys msg.trident.drowned.item, msg.trident.drowned.noitem, msg.trident.player.item, and msg.trident.player.noitem.
    - This plugin was built against spigot-1.13.2-R0.1-SNAPSHOT.jar obtained on January 6, 2019 at 9:09 PM EDT.